alfrix/docs/docs/docguide/core_template.md

 ## Features

-RetroArch features that the (Core name) core respects.
+RetroArch-level settings or features that the (Core name) core respects.

 // Fill in the (Core name).